msalsbery/OpenSeadragonViewerInputHook/README.md

     // create an OpenSeadragon viewer
     var viewer = OpenSeadragon({...});
-    // add a ViewerInputHook to the viewer var viewerInputHook = viewer.addViewerInputHook({...});
+    // add a ViewerInputHook to the viewer var viewerInputHook = viewer.addViewerInputHook({ hooks: [...] });

     // Example 2 - Attach a new ViewerInputHook to an existing OpenSeadragon.Viewer

-    var viewerInputHook = new OpenSeadragon.ViewerInputHook({viewer: existingviewer, ...});
+    var viewerInputHook = new OpenSeadragon.ViewerInputHook({ viewer: existingviewer, hooks: [...] });
 ```

 ###Details

-Event handler methods are specified in the options object passed when creating a ViewerInputHook object (see example code below).
+Event handler callbacks are specified in the hooks property (array) of the options object passed when creating a ViewerInputHook object (see example code below).
+Any number of hooks can be specified.

+Each hook specification in the array should have three properties - tracker, handler, and hookHandler.

+The tracker property of each hook definition can be a reference to any [OpenSeadragon.MouseTracker](http://openseadragon.github.io/docs/symbols/OpenSeadragon.MouseTracker.html) instance,
+or one of the pre-defined OpenSeadragon viewer trackers - currently 'viewer' or 'viewer_outer'.

+The handler property of each hook definition specifies which MouseTracker handler to hook.
+Valid values are:

+1. 'enterHandler'
+2. 'exitHandler'
+3. 'pressHandler'
+4. 'releaseHandler'
+5. 'moveHandler'
+6. 'stopHandler'
+7. 'scrollHandler'
+8. 'clickHandler'
+9. 'dragHandler'
+10. 'keyHandler'
+11. 'focusHandler'
+12. 'blurHandler'

-All event handler methods have the following signature:
+The hookHandler property of each hook definition should be the user-defined event handler callback.
+All event handler callbacks have the following signature:

     handlerFunc(event)

-Any of the following event handler methods can be specified in the ViewerInputHook creation options:

-1. onViewerEnter
-2. onViewerExit
-3. onViewerPress
-4. onViewerRelease
-5. onViewerMove
-6. onViewerScroll
-7. onViewerClick
-8. onViewerDrag
-9. onViewerKey
-10. onViewerFocus
-11. onViewerBlur

 The ViewerInputHook class inserts your event hook handler methods in front of any existing event handler methods
 so the attached handler will be called first.
-Additional ViewerInputHook objects can be added on the same viewer to create a chain of hook methods,
+Additional ViewerInputHook objects can be added on the same viewer/MouseTracker to create a chain of hook methods,
 where the last added handler(s) will be called first.

 Your hook event handler methods can control the event handling behavior in one or more of the following ways: